⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 Battery Lifespan Extension+40%

-Charging Speed Optimization+28%
+Charging Speed Optimisation+28%

 Thermal Management Efficiency+35%